1. Get started

 restore,recover,undone,backup

-After 1 month of no usage, previously deleted timetables are permanently deleted and undelete is no longer available.
+After 1 month of inactivity, previously deleted timetables are permanently removed.

-• Select timetable that you want to merge with the base timetable and click Merge
+3. Select the timetable to merge with and click Merge

 Merge enables working on separate timetables which can be merged later, useful in the following cases:

-• any other case with too many days/periods, e.g. too many 5 or 10 minutes periods, where you would want to split a large timetable into several smaller once and later merge them
+• Any other case with too many days/periods, e.g. too many 5 or 10 minutes periods, where you would want to split a large timetable into several smaller ones and later merge them

-There is also another option to work with all-in-one timetable and that is to create specific views for lower/upper school, morning/afternoon shifts and similar.
+Alternatively, merging timetables can be avoided by working on an all-in-one timetable and creating specific views for lower/upper school, morning/afternoon shifts and similar.

-• Make a selection of resources you want to import, right mouse click selection and choose Copy
+2. Select the resources you wish to import, right-click the selection and choose Copy

-• Right mouse click on the text field and choose Paste
+4. Right-click in the text field provided for import and choose Paste

 Video tutorial: How to import data